About Polaris

 The Polaris Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Beaverhead County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Polaris, Montana residents are available through the local police department and authorized providers in Beaverhead County.
+Fingerprinting services for Polaris, Montana residents are available through local police (where present) and authorized providers in Beaverhead County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Polaris Police Department or Beaverhead County Sheriff's Office for scheduling and fees.

 To register to vote in Polaris, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Beaverhead County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
 For local municipal elections in Polaris, contact the Beaverhead County Clerk's office for schedules and ballot information.

 Property records for Polaris, Montana are maintained by the Beaverhead Montana Department of Revenue's Office and the Beaverhead County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Beaverhead County, including parcels in Polaris.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Beaverhead County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Beaverhead County offices at the county courthouse.
 The Beaverhead County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Polaris, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Beaverhead County Clerk's office issues marriage licenses and maintains marriage records for Beaverhead County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.